Skip to content

 The fields that matter:

-• CertIssuerName / CertSerialNumber / CertThumbprint — populated for PKINIT (smart-card / certificate logon).
+• CertIssuerName, CertSerialNumber, CertThumbprint.
+Populated for PKINIT (smart-card or certificate logon).
 Empty for password-based logons.

 The two attack patterns 4768 reveals

 The headline use.
-Some accounts have the DONT_REQUIRE_PREAUTH flag set in userAccountControl (UAC bit 22 = 0x400000).
-For those accounts, the DC responds to a TGT request without requiring the encrypted-timestamp pre-auth — meaning the AS-REP it returns contains material that an attacker can crack offline to recover the account's password hash.
+Some accounts have DONT_REQUIRE_PREAUTH set in userAccountControl (UAC bit 22 = 0x400000).
+For those accounts, the DC responds to a TGT request without requiring the encrypted-timestamp pre-auth.
+The AS-REP it returns contains material that an attacker can crack offline to recover the account's password hash.

 The 4768 fingerprint of an AS-REP roast in progress: